numberscope/frontscope/doc/code-tests.md

-For its front end, Numberscope uses [`vitest`](https://vitest.dev/) for unit tests and low-level integration tests that run without a browser, and [`Playwright`](https://playwright.dev/) for higher-level integration and end-to-end integration tests that run in a browser
+For its front end, Numberscope uses [`vitest`](https://vitest.dev/) for unit tests and low-level integration tests that run without a browser, and [`Playwright`](https://playwright.dev/) for higher-level integration and end-to-end integration tests that run in a browser.

 ### Running tests